Dowell-Lab/srworkshop/day03/worksheets/day3_worksheet.md

 # Short Read Day 3: Working with Supercomputers
 - Author: Zach Maas
-- Edited by Lynn Sanford, 2024
+- Edited by Lynn Sanford, 2024; Malia Fredrickson, 2025

 ## Part 1: Write an SBATCH script and submit it to Slurm